 This Q&A article was reviewed by Joseph Robinson.
 Joseph is the VP of Strategy at Flevy with expertise in Corporate Strategy and Operational Excellence.
 Prior to Flevy, Joseph worked at the Boston Consulting Group.
 He also has an MBA from MIT Sloan.

-Source: "How does the McKinsey 7-S Framework assist in the design and implementation of effective organizational structures for innovation?," Flevy Management Insights, Joseph Robinson, 2025
+Source: "How Does the McKinsey 7-S Framework Drive Innovation in Organizational Design?
+[Complete Guide]," Flevy Management Insights, Joseph Robinson, 2026

 Find documents of the same caliber as those used by top-tier consulting firms, like McKinsey, BCG, Bain, Deloitte, Accenture.